37.5°C no Namida

 37.5°C no Namida (37.5°Cの涙) is a Japanese manga series written and illustrated by Chika Shiina.
-Published by Shogakukan, it was serialized on Cheese! magazine, with five tankōbon volumes compiling the chapters released so far.
+It was serialized in Shogakukan's Cheese! magazine from October 2013 to May 2022, with twenty-four tankōbon volumes compiling the chapters released from March 2014 to 2022.
 A Japanese television drama series adaptation aired on TBS from July to September 2015.

 In 2017, 37.5°C no Namida won the 62nd Shogakukan Manga Award in the shōjo category.

 Plot

 As Momoko Sugisaki is working in a child care service, she has a tough time learning how to react to the children in need of her help, since the child care she is working for specializes in in-home day care for sick children.
 Trying to find out when the rules should be overlooked to satisfy the needs of the sick children.
 Growing up with them, Momoko is able to tell how one person can make a difference to the lives of the children.